NetSparkleUpdater/NetSparkle/README.md

 * Minimum .NET requirement is now .NET Framework 4.5.2 instead of 4.5.1
 * Change of base namespace from `NetSparkle` to `NetSparkleUpdater`
 * `Sparkle` renamed to `SparkleUpdater` for clarity
+* `SparkleUpdater` constructors now require an `ISignatureVerifier` in order to "force" you to choose your signature verification method
+* `SecurityMode` is a new enum that defines which signatures are required and which signatures are not required
+  * Added `SecurityMode.OnlyVerifySoftwareDownloads` if you want to verify only software download signatures and don't care about verifying your app cast or release notes
 * UIs are now in different namespaces.
 If you want to use a UI, you must pass in a `UIFactory` that implements `IUIFactory` and handles showing/handling all user interface elements
   * `SparkleUpdater` no longer holds its own `Icon`
   * `HideReleaseNotes`, `HideRemindMeLaterButton`, and `HideSkipButton` are all handled by the `UIFactory` objects